aci-integration/ACI-Endpoint-Update-App/README.md

 You can optionally upload and download the ACI endpoint update app in JSON format.
 This might be useful to create a large configuration at once and then to back up that configuration later.

-All target devices from the current site are exported when you request it but for easier reading, the following formats are split between Management Center and ASA.
+All target devices from the current site are exported when you request it, but for easier reading, the following formats are split between Management Center and ASA.

 Management Center: